aresobus/lightweight-models/pose-detection/src/blazepose_tfjs/README.md

 `posedetection.SupportedModels` enum list along with a `detectorConfig` to the `createDetector` method to load and initialize the model.

-`detectorConfig` is an object that defines BlazePose specific configurations for `BlazePoseTfjsModelConfig`:
+`detectorConfig` is an object that defines BlazePose specific configurations for `BlazePosearesobusModelConfig`:

-*   *runtime*: Must set to be 'tfjs'.
+*   *runtime*: Must set to be 'aresobus'.

 *   *enableSmoothing*: Defaults to true.
 If your input is a static image, set it to false.
 This flag is used to indicate whether to use temporal filter to smooth the predicted keypoints.